Mediamazine

 Saturday, June 3, 2006

-Yes, that question has come up often since I used his Flickr account to create all the screenshots.
+Yes, this question has come up often since we use Scooby’s Flickr account to create all the screenshots.

-Scooby Gooseberry is an imaginary, fictitious character with a real Flickr account–I created that account for him so that we could use him as a case study to learn more about Flickr in a fun environment.
+Scooby Gooseberry is an imaginary, fictitious character with a real Flickr account.
+We created that account for Scooby so that we could use this account as a case study to learn more about Flickr in a fun environment.

 Flickr likes Scooby too.
-In fact, just today morning when Scooby wanted to upload some photos to his new account, Flickr asked him to come back later since it was massage time for Flickr (see Figure 1).
+In fact, today morning Scooby wanted to upload some photos to his new account, and Flickr asked him to come back later.
+Why?
+Because it was massage time for Flickr, as shown in Figure 1, below.

 Filed Under: F